UkigawaSaeko/MATH5380-project/README.md

 These two views are designed to be **complementary across asset classes**.
 Instead of concentrating multiple views on the same style dimension, we introduce one view in equities and one view in fixed income, which helps maintain diversification in the source of active bets.

+## Covariance Estimation

+For each annual rebalancing date, we estimate the covariance matrix of asset returns using the most recent 36 months of prior monthly returns.
+The sample covariance matrix is annualized by multiplying by 12.
+This estimation is repeated every year using only information available at the rebalancing date, which avoids look-ahead bias.

+Because the full 17×17 covariance matrix is large and changes every year, we report a representative covariance (or correlation) heatmap for one rebalancing year in the main text, while the full yearly matrices are available upon request / in the appendix.

 ## How to run

 1. **Notebook**